Indian Women in the History of Yoga

 Great Indian Women in the History of Yoga

-Ghosha (circa 1100 B.C.E.)
+Ghosha (c.
+1100 BCE)

-Maitreyi (circa 750 B.C.E.)
+Maitreyi (c.
+750 BCE)

 As an esteemed philosopher in India’s later Vedic period, Maitreyi appears in the Brihadaranyaka Upanishad, engaging in deep dialogues about consciousness, the nature of the self and the essence of immortality — questions central to yogic living.
 Her continuous self-study, fearless inquiry and relentless pursuit of the truth provided the early foundations of Jnana Yoga (the yogic path of knowledge).
 Today, Maitreyi remains a celebrated symbol of Indian female intellectualism, wisdom and spiritual awakening.

-Gargi Vachaknavi (circa 750 B.C.E.)
+Gargi Vachaknavi (c.
+750 BCE)

 Akka Mahadevi (circa 1130 – 1160)

-Cherished for her powerful Kannada poetry and her devotion to Shiva, this 12th-century Indian poet and mystic is known for renouncing worldly ties and liberating herself from the shackles of social norms.
+Cherished for her powerful Kannada literature and her devotion to Shiva, this 12th-century Indian poet and mystic is known for renouncing worldly ties and liberating herself from the shackles of social norms.
 Akka Mahadevi’s unique poems and love for the divine reflected deep introspection and transcendence of the ego — core aspects of yogic living.
 Her life and legacy continue to inspire spiritual seekers with the message of female emancipation, authentic self-expression and the courageous pursuit of the truth.

-Lal Ded (circa 1320 – 1392)
+Lal Ded (1320 – 1392)

 Lal Ded, also known as Lalleshwari or Lalla, was a 14th-century Kashmiri mystic whose life, poetry and teachings were rooted in both Shaivism and Sufism.
 While living in solitude in mountainous forests, she created exquisite poetic verses that reflected deep yogic wisdom, spiritual awakening and a profound devotion to the divine.
 Lal Ded taught that true enlightenment comes from within, and can be achieved through personal discipline, constant self-awareness and surrender of the ego.